Ekams26/software-development-assignments-/README.md

-Thisis a compilation of all my assignments and class works.
+This is a compilation of all my assignments and class works.